-The Specialist Training Program (STP) seeks to extend vocational training for specialist registrars (trainees) into settings outside traditional metropolitan teaching hospitals, including regional, rural, remote and private facilitates.
-It aims to improve the quality of the future specialist workforce by providing non-GP speciality trainees with exposure to a broader range of healthcare settings.
-STP aims to have a positive influence on future medical workforce distribution.
+The Specialist Training Program (STP) aims to improve the quality of the future specialist workforce by providing non-GP speciality trainees with exposure to a broader range of healthcare settings and to have a positive influence on future medical workforce distribution.

 The aim of STP is to:

-2. support quality accredited training posts in the build the overall training capability and capacity in the system, by extending specialist training into new “expanded” healthcare settings; and
+• support quality accredited training posts to build the overall training capability and capacity in the system, by extending specialist training into new “expanded” healthcare settings; and

 Specialist Training Placements and Support (STPS) is an element of the Specialist Training Program.

-In 2022 and 2023, ACEM is facilitating 57 STPS trainee posts through agreements with health settings throughout Australia.
+In 2026, ACEM is facilitating 57 STPS trainee posts through agreements with health settings throughout Australia.

 STPS funding

-Funding for STPS posts is provided by the Commonwealth Department of Health’s Specialist Training Program.
+Funding for STPS posts is provided by the Australian Government’s Department of Health, Disability and Ageing (DHDA) Specialist Training Program.
 The funding contributes to salary support for trainees.

-There may also be additional funding to health settings as supplements for the extra costs that trainees have working in rural areas through Rural Loading Support (Rural Loading) or for supervision costs in private hospitals (Private Infrastructure and Clinical Supervision).
+There may also be additional funding to health settings as supplements for the extra costs that trainees have working in rural areas through Rural Support Loading (RSL) or for supervision costs in private hospitals through Private Infrastructure and Clinical Supervision (PICS).

-All STP programs operate under the STP Operational Framework, and further information on STPS can be found here.
+All STP programs operate under the STP Operational Framework, where further information on STPS can be found.

 New Post applications

-The DoH hosts the New Post applications for health settings - previously known as Expressions of Interest (EoI’s).
-Applications for the current round close on 13 May 2022.
-Subsequent rounds will be notified through ACEM communication channels.
+DHDA hosts the Reserve List applications for health settings – previously known as expressions of interest.
+Applications are currently closed and when they open, health settings will be notified through ACEM communication channels.

-To find out more about the eligibility requirements, timeframes or to submit an application, please visit the DoH website: https://www.health.gov.au/initiatives-and-programs/specialist-training-program
+To find out more about the eligibility requirements and timeframes, please visit the Department’s website.

 Does your site want to advertise a vacant STPS post?

-ACEM advertises vacant STPS positions on our Jobs in EM page, and in the weekly College Bulletin, which reaches over 7,000 Emergency medicine professionals.
+ACEM advertises vacant STPS positions on our Jobs in EM page, and in the weekly College Bulletin, which reaches over 9,000 emergency medicine professionals.
 For more information, visit the ACEM advertising page.

-For more information about STPS posts, please email the ACEM STP team.
+For more information about STP posts, please email ACEM at [email protected]

 TOPICS